 Once you have completed the basic setup, that is 80% of the work done for Auto Config.
-Now you can go to the “My Projects” tab at the top and hit the Auto Config button.
-If any of your peripherals (not relay inputs/outputs) are missing a room or category you will be greeted with a reminder message.
-You can choose to ignore this (in the case of spare music server zones) or click “Change now” to be taken to the first peripheral missing a category.
+Now you can go to the “My Projects” tab at the top and press the Auto Config button.
+If any of your Loxone devices are missing room or category information, you will be notified.
+You can choose to ignore this (If there are spare devices) or click “Change now” to cycle through each device with missing information.

-Once you have addressed any missing categories, you will then be greeted with the feature selection page.
-This page will allow you to pick and choose, which rooms get auto configure, and which parts of auto config you want to be used for said room.
-By using the tick boxes, you can simply pick and choose which parts you want, and what to exclude.
-If Auto Config cannot find a suitable item, be it relay output or be it peripheral for that feature, it will simply not provide a tick box, but a dash instead.
+Once you have addressed any missing information, you will presented with feature selection.
+This dialogue will allow you to pick which rooms get auto configured, and which functionality you want to be configured for said room.
+If Auto Config cannot find a suitable item for that feature, it will simply not provide a tick box, but a dash instead.

-Once you have selected all the features you want Auto Config to use, you can hit next and you will be greeted with the Functions selection page.
-This page allows you to further customise what you want Auto Config to include.
-These include – standard configuration, such as lighting setups, and also includes custom config that would be done normally such as: “Goodnight” and “Leaving house”.
-This is the last step before Auto Config is completed.
+Once you have selected all the features you want Auto Config to use, you can proceed and will be greeted with Functions selection.
+This dialogue allows you to further customise the functionality you want automatically configured.
+These are primarily “advanced” features that extend the base functionality of the Loxone System.

-Finally, you can then hit “Configure” and you will see Auto configure work away in the background and you will be done.
+Finally, you can then hit “Configure” and you will see Auto Configure work away in the background.

 POST AUTO CONFIG